AnjusriKandi/Sign-Language-Recognition/Readme.md

 ```

 ## 📊 Results
-- Achieved 87% accuracy on the validation set (fill in your result).
+- Achieved 87% accuracy on the validation set.
 - Confusion matrix and accuracy/loss plots included for performance analysis.

 ## 📌 Future Improvements